Is it possible to add External RAM to laptops externally?

 Edit for all the SSD comments:

 Just because someone suggests one upgrade doesn’t mean something else is worthless, and upgrading to an SSD is still a great choice.
-“Best upgrade” doesn’t mean “only thing you should do”
+“Best upgrade” doesn’t mean “the only thing you should do.”

-But you have to know why you’re doing things, and what problems they solve.
+But you have to know why you’re doing things and what problems they solve.
 People often blindly swap to an SSD because it gets oversold, and they might see better results from something more specific.
-An SSD is good for faster disk reads – like when starting up a computer and launching programs.
+An SSD is suitable for faster disk reads – like when starting up a computer and launching programs.

-If your SSD gives you better response everywhere, the computer is probably using the disk as extra memory (paging).
-That’s a sign that what you really needed was more RAM, and bridging that gap with an SSD won’t work as well.
+If your SSD gives you a better response everywhere, the computer probably uses the disk as extra memory (paging).
+That’s a sign that what you needed was more RAM, and bridging that gap with an SSD won’t work as well.

 Also, doing a lot of paging on an SSD can make it fail a lot faster.